Goldblox/asd/README.md

 end)

 if not writefileExploit() then
-    notify("Saves", "Your exploit does not support read/write file.
-Your settings will not save.") end
+	notify('Saves','Your exploit does not support read/write file.
+Your settings will not save.') end

 ChatLog = function(plr)